Vladimir Popov (animator)

-Vladimir Ivanovich Popov (Владимир Иванович Попов; 5 June 1930 — 1 April 1987) was a Soviet and Russian animator and art director.
-A member of ASIFA, He was named Honored Art Worker of the RSFSR in 1986.
+Vladimir Ivanovich Popov (Владимир Иванович Попов; 5 June 1930 – 1 April 1987) was a Soviet and Russian animator and art director.
+A member of ASIFA, he was named Honored Art Worker of the RSFSR in 1986.

 Biography

 Vladimir Popov grew up in a communal apartment near Soyuzmultfilm.
 He was fond of painting since childhood and visited an art school.
 He also produced hand-made cartoons by drawing humorous scenes from the life of his neighbours on a transparent filmstrip and demonstrating them to a great success.

 In 1951, Popov was employed by Soyuzmultfilm; for the next ten years he had been working as an animator with Ivan Ivanov-Vano, Alexandra Snezhko-Blotskaya, Leonid Amalrik and other leading directors.
 Since 1960, he had been directing films together with Vladimir Pekar, also acting as an art director.
 Their most popular work of that time was Umka (1969), a traditionally animated short about a little polar bear loved by generations of children, along with the lullaby song performed by Aida Vedishcheva.

 Since 1975, Popov had been working alone.
 Among his popular films were adaptations of Nikolay Nosov's Bobik Visiting Barbos (1977) and Yuri Koval's The Adventures of Vasya Kurolesov (1981).
-Yet his biggest success was the Three from Prostokvashino trilogy produced in 1978—1984 and based on the comedy fairy tales by Eduard Uspensky.
+Yet his biggest success was the Three from Prostokvashino trilogy produced in 1978–1984 and based on the comedy fairy tales by Eduard Uspensky.
 Despite the cold reception from the officials, the mini-series became incredibly popular and turned into the source of many catchphrases.
-It was named the third best animated film/series of all time in the all-Russian poll conducted by the Public Opinion Foundation on February, 2014.
+It was named the third best animated film/series of all time in the all-Russian poll conducted by the Public Opinion Foundation in February 2014.

 Vladimir Popov died on 1 April 1987 aged 56.
 His death was sudden and unexpected.
 He was buried in the family tomb at the Vagankovo Cemetery in Moscow.
 In 1989, he was posthumously awarded the Vasilyev Brothers State Prize of the RSFSR.